Natural Foods Cooking School and Macrobiotic Studio

 One can reduce the risk of diabetes, colon cancer, leukemia, breast cancer, heart disease, dementia, osteoporosis and other illnesses.
 Therefore read labels and don’t buy foods that contain sodium nitrite (in meats), monosodium glutamate (in soups), aspartame (in diet soda), yeast extract (in snacks), hydrogenated oils, or high-fructose corn syrup.

 If you are not convinced of the healing effect food has on the body, please try one of my favorite home-remedies “Ume-Sho-Kudzu.”
-This traditional Asian medicinal drink is used to strengthen and promote good digestion and restore energy.
-Ume-Sho-Kudzu gets the most use at my house during cold season.
-In combination with improving one’s diet, it works wonder.
+This traditional macrobiotic home remedy and medicinal drink is used to strengthen and promote good digestion and restore energy.
+Ume-Sho-Kudzu works wonders in combination with improving one’s diet.

 To prepare a kudzu drink you need spring water, kudzu, umeboshi, soy sauce, and ginger juice.
 Each of these items has strong healing properties.
 All can be found at your neighborhood natural food store or online.